 - 2 cups instant brown rice

-In a 3-4 quart crockpot, stir together the broth, carrots, onion, red peppers, Italian seasoning, garlic, salt and pepper.
+- In a 4-quart crockpot, stir together the broth, carrots, onion, red peppers, Italian seasoning, garlic, salt, and pepper.

-Add chicken breasts, and cover and cook on high for 2 hours or low for 4 hours.
+- Add chicken breasts, cover, and cook on high for 2 hours or low for 4 hours.

-Stir in the peas and rice to the crockpot, cover and cook on high for 15 minutes.
+- Stir in the peas and rice, cover, and cook on high for 15 minutes.

 - When chicken is cool enough to handle, slice thinly.